-I am DWI defense attorney Justin Schiks.
+Woodbury, MN DWI Attorney Justin Schiks.
 I work hard to get my clients back on the road and back to their lives after a drunk driving arrest.

 In every DWI case, the state will attempt to revoke — or even permanently cancel — your driving privileges.
 You have the right to challenge this attempt, but you must act swiftly.
 There is a limited window of opportunity to file a request to waive the automatic license revocation.
-It is important to contact an experienced DWI defense lawyer as soon as possible after your arrest.
+It is important to contact an experienced DWI Lawyer as soon as possible after your arrest.

 Driver’s license administrative sanctions vary depending on your blood alcohol content (BAC) and the number of previous DWI convictions on your record.
 For a first offense, you have a variety of options based on whether you install an ignition interlock device or plead guilty to the DWI charge.
 You may also choose to obtain a restricted license that allows you to drive to work or school after a 15-day period of no driving.
 If you have two or more drunk driving offenses, or if your blood alcohol level was more than 0.16, the sanctions are significantly more severe.